hannesdatta/course-dprep/content/docs/project/resources/_index.md

 # More resources

-Building blocks are code snippets that we will make available throughout the course, and that you can use for your team projects.
+Discover example projects and code snippets that you can use for your team projects.

 {{<section>}}